nginx/agent/README.md

 ## Installing NGINX
 NGINX Agent interfaces directly with an NGINX server process installed on the same system.
 If you don't have it already, follow these steps to install [NGINX Open Source](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/) or [NGINX Plus](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/).
 Once installed, ensure the NGINX instance is running.

-## Installing Go
-NGINX Agent is written in Go and requires Go 1.19 or higher to be installed.
-You can [download Go from the official website](https://go.dev/dl/).

 ## Installing NGINX Agent from Package Files
 To install NGINX Agent on your system, go to [Releases](https://github.com/nginx/agent/releases) and download `nginx-agent.tar.gz`.
 Create a new subdirectory and extract the archive into it.
 Change into the subdirectory matching the package manager format appropriate for your operating system distribution.